tanyafn/search/README.md

 ```
 Search is case sensitive and checks for strict equality.
 Only one search condition allowed.

+When condition is for an attribute which values are arrays, search works in this way:
+ - if the value in the search query is an array, it searches for items that have _this array exactly_ in the attribute, although the order of elements is not important;
-When condition is for an attribute which values are arrays, the search includes an item in the results if the array contains the searched value.
+ - if the value in the search query is not an array (i.e string) the search includes an item into the results if the array contains the searched value.

-The app prints the results in the console as formatted json.
+The app prints the results in the console as formatted JSON.

 ### How It Works & Ideas Behind the Implementation